DedaKosta/Sudoku_App/README.md

   - Killer cages
   - Sandwich sudoku option
   - Diagonal sum
-  - arrow sudoku
+  - Arrow sudoku
-  - termo sudoku
+  - Termo sudoku
   - Cell coloring
   - A page for setting sudokus
   - Maybe some more on the way